 These are some of the less common types of benign (non-cancerous) tumors and conditions that can be found in the breast.

 Radial scars are also called complex sclerosing lesions.
 They’re most often found when a breast biopsy is done for some other purpose.
-Sometimes radial scars distort the normal breast tissue.
+Sometimes radial scars show up as a distortion of the normal breast tissue on a mammogram.

-Radial scars are not really scars, but they look like scars when seen under a microscope.
-Radial scars do not usually cause symptoms, but they are important for 2 reasons:
+Radial scars are not really scars, but they look like scars when seen with a microscope.
+They don't usually cause symptoms, but they are important because:

-None of these conditions raises breast cancer risk, but they may need to be biopsied or removed to know what they are and be sure they don’t have any cancer cells in them.
+Some types of benign breast changes that are not covered on those pages are listed below.
+None of these conditions raise breast cancer risk, but they may need to be biopsied or removed to know what they are and to be sure they don’t have any cancer cells in them.